 A relay is an electrically controlled switch that has the ability to turn a circuit on or off.
 Depending on the application relays can do a number of things.
 Relays can be used as switches to turn things on and off, or as amplifiers to convert smaller currents into larger ones.
 They can also be used to control a circuit with a low power signal or when multiple circuits need to be controlled by a single signal.

-There are two kinds of relays, electromagnetic and solid state.
-In this post, we will be focusing on electromagnetic relays and how they work.
+There are two kinds of relays, electromechanical and solid state.
+In this post, we will be focusing on electromechanical relays and how they work.

 Armature– is a basic metal piece that is balanced on a pivot or a stand.
 It is considered the moving ‘arm’ of the relay.
 It makes or breaks the connection with the contacts connected to it.

 Spring– is connected to one end of the armature and pushes the armature back into place if no current is passing through.

 Electromagnet– is a metal wire wrapped around a metal core.
 The wire does not have magnetic property but can be converted into a magnet with the help of an electrical signal.